MicrosoftDocs/dynamics365smb-docs/business-central/across-install-app-for-teams.md

 ---
-title: Working with Business Central Data in Microsoft Teams| Microsoft Docs
+title: Installing the Business Central app in Microsoft Teams| Microsoft Docs
 description: How to install the Business Central app for Microsoft Teams.
 author: jswymer
 ms.service: dynamics365-business-central